Elessawy/Monty-Hall-Problem-Simulation/README.md

 Here is the problem: Does it matter if you switch?

-Here we will count the results of three strategies:
+Here, I will count the results of three strategies:
   1- not to switch my selection.
   2- switch my selection.
   3- randomly selecting between the 2 previous strategies.

+An explanation for the best strategy: https://www.montyhallproblem.com/